Theory and classification of interacting 'integer' topological phases in two dimensions: A Chern-Simons approach: -matrix classification of fermionic SPT phases

-{\bf Discussion of Results:} While this particular symmetry class cannot be discussed within group super-cohomology theory\cite{Gu2012}, recent work \cite{Qi2012,Yao2012,Ryu2012} have approached this problem from another angle, by starting with non interacting fermions (which have a $\mbz$ classification with this symmetry) and then turning on interactions.
+{\bf Discussion of Results:} While this particular symmetry class cannot be discussed within group super-cohomology theory\cite{Gu2012}, recent work \cite{Qi2012,Yao2012,Ryu2012} have approached this problem from another angle, by starting with non-interacting fermions (which have a $\mbz$ classification with this symmetry) and then turning on interactions.
 They find a $\mbz_8$ classification that survives interactions.
 Odd integer members of this series have an odd number of pair of Majorana modes at the edge, that move in opposite directions.
 Although apparently quire different, these results are consistent with ours due to the following.
-Since we are unable to deal with unpaired Majorana modes, only the even members of the series are captured (hence $\mbz_4$ in our $\mbz_4\times\mbz_2$ classes here).
+Since we are unable to deal with unpaired Majorana modes, only the even members of the series are captured (hence $\mbz_4$ classes here).
 An advantage though is that this classification of topological phases which are stable to interaction emerges directly from the formalism, without the need to begin from free fermions.
-And our formulation also includes a $\mbz_2$ classes that cannot be obtained by perturbing free fermions.